tests can help women track fertility

 a woman's urine.
 LH typically surges one to two days before an egg is released.

-Women can significantly boost their chances of conception by having sexual
+Women can significantly boost their chances of conception by having sexual intercourse

-quite reliable, though sometimes results are hard to read.
+though sometimes results are hard to read.

 Yet another category of ovulation kits, the ovulation microscope,